 CBD-infused products for dogs are rising in popularity in the pet community.
 CBD is a naturally occurring compound from hemp plants that provides a list of benefits.

-One of the great things about CBD for dogs is that they are federally legal, thanks to the 2018 Farm Bill.
+One of the great things about our CBD dog treats and other CBD products, is that they are federally legal, thanks to the 2018 Farm Bill.
 A guideline from the bill requires CBD products to contain less than 0.3% of THC.
 This means CBD products for dogs are non-intoxicating and non-toxic as well.

 CBD works by supporting a dog’s endocannabinoid system to provide the following positive effects:

 - Ease Nervousness